 - Ability to interact with confidentiality, integrity, and tact when working with the diverse community

 - Strong written and oral communication skills

-- Bachelor’s degree or applicable experience in business IT or related field
+- 2-5 years of experience in related field